Role and duties of a member of the DDPI Board of Directors

-There are currently three Members at Large – for the UK, USA and Canada.
+There are currently five Members at Large – two for the UK, one for the USA and two for Canada.
 Their role is to proactively develop and maintain an overview about what is going on for all aspects of DDP in their countries.

 These vary from country to country.
 Tasks may include:

 - Oversee the training, certification and support of DDP practitioners in training, practitioners, consultants and trainers

 - Coordinate marketing and social media in the country

 - Liaise with other Members at Large re global marketing